Four Dances from Estancia

 About this Piece

-Ginastera’s Estancia, written in 1941 on a commission from American Ballet Caravan, was intended as a “ballet in one act and five scenes based on Argentine country life,” originally including spoken and sung elements.
-Because of problems on the part of Ballet Caravan, the ballet itself went unperformed until 1952, but a suite of four dances from the score was introduced at the venerable Teatro Coloacuten in Buenos Aires in 1943.
+Ginastera’s Estancia, written in 1941 on a commission from Lincoln Kirstein’s American Ballet Caravan, was intended as a “ballet in one act and five scenes based on Argentine country life,” originally including spoken and sung elements.
+Because of problems on the part of the ballet company, the work itself went unperformed until 1952, but a suite of four dances from the score was introduced at the venerable Teatro Colón in Buenos Aires in 1943.